danielneil/Shark/README.md

 Though this example focuses on the ASX, it could easily be adjusted to suit any financial market, along with an adapted strategy and backtest.

-The ticker data supplied doesn't refresh (nor is it ''fresh'').
-If you need it to refresh, see my other project, [Mako](https://github.com/danielneil/Mako), which uses Nifi to synchronise financial data from various sources.

 See the [plugins](https://github.com/danielneil/Shark/blob/main/doc/README.PLUGINS.md) for a list of capabilities.

 See the example [strategy](https://github.com/danielneil/Shark/blob/main/shark/files/strategies/moving_averages.py), along with the correlating [backtest](https://github.com/danielneil/Shark/blob/main/shark/files/strategies/backtesting/backtest_moving_averages.py).